When it comes to adrenal fatigue, have you simply earned your exhaustion (or is it something more)?

 As adrenaline surges during stress, digestive enzymes are simultaneously lowered, and blood sugar levels initially rise.
-As this becomes a more chronic occurrence, the results of high cortisol and adrenaline levels from prolonged stress include:
+If stress endures over the long term, the impact of high cortisol and adrenaline levels can cause:

-- Less restful sleep (waking throughout the night)
+- Poor quality sleep (waking throughout the night)